• Home

 9. Strengthen internal links

 Use descriptive anchor text to connect service pages, proof pages, benchmarks, author bios, glossary terms and platform guides.
-Internal links create a clearer entity map.
+Internal links help establish understandable relationships between related pages and evidence.

 10. Improve page experience